-Kaiser Permanente Northwest (KPNW)— made up of over 11,000 employees, more than 1,000 physicians and 140 dentists — provides and arranges medical care exclusively for health plan members.
+Kaiser Permanente Northwest (KPNW)— made up of over 11,000 employees, more than 1,300 physicians and 150 dentists — provides and arranges medical care exclusively for health plan members.
 In the Portland-Vancouver area, Kaiser Permanente operates 36 medical offices and two hospitals.
-Today, the Northwest Region serves more than 576,000 medical and 244,000 dental members whose care is largely provided by Northwest Permanente, P.C.
-(NWP) and Permanente Dental Associates (PDA).
+Today, the Northwest Region serves more than 576,000 medical and 244,000 dental members whose care is largely provided by Northwest Permanente, P.C., (NWP) and Permanente Dental Associates (PDA).

-Review all schedules for purpose of accuracy adherence of standards and delivering on Access targets.
+Reviews all schedules for purpose of accuracy adherence of standards and delivering on Access targets.
 Full stream of supply/demand forecast to maximize utilization by appointment types.
 Manage the timekeeping reconciliation for payroll function.
-Manage the approval process for granting Time-off, Administration Time and FTE changes.
+Manage the approval process for granting Time Off, Administration Time, and FTE changes.
 Understands and supports Regional and Local Team dynamics and interests in Access.
-Supervise Ambulatory Provider and Staff Schedulers.
+Supervises Ambulatory Provider and Staff Schedulers.

 MAJOR RESPONSIBILITIES / ESSENTIAL FUNCTIONS